The Best Travel Backpacks Review

 Patagonia Headway MLC

-Goldilocks award for the right balance of travel features
+Goldilocks award for balancing travel features

-Not comfortable for long distances
+Not suited for long distances

 Analysis and Test Results

 After hours of research of the best the market has to offer, we purchased the 11 best and most popular models to put through the wringer.
 Our frequent-flyer testers took these models through many countries, airports, hostels, and taxis to assess their performance across several metrics.
 Along with our field experiences, we also weighed and measured the dimensions, thoroughly inspected each model for strengths and weaknesses, and designed tests to provide in-depth comparisons between all contenders.
 Each performance metric is described below with shout outs to the top packs in each category.
 The overall score, as shown in the rating table above, is useful, yet we also recommend you focus models that score highest in the performance areas most important to you and your travel style.